lemcomm/MaFCDR/src/BM2/SiteBundle/Announcements.md

 * You can now exit a settlement

 ### New Fixes ###
+* Non-functional BitPay functionality has been removed.
+* Library maps are now generating properly.
 * Map loadlist no longer appears on realm pages, which will improve page usability for smaller displays.
 * Lendan Towers & the new Communication systems have been removed until they can be completed.
 * As such, battles should now be startable.